After completing this tutorial, you will be able to:

 - At the bottom of the search criteria window, select a range of dates.
 A month before and after the fire is a nice starting point.

 - Next click on the Data sets tab.
 Notice that there are a lot of different data available from Earth Explorer!
-We are interested in Landsat - specifically Landsat 8.
+You are interested in Landsat - specifically Landsat 8.
 You can find Landsat in the Landsat archive drop down.
 Expand that drop down to find:

 - Finally click on the Results tab.
 Here you see all of the scenes available for “order” from the website that cover our study area.